cdzombak/mac-install/README.md

 - `run: command` - Execute shell command
 - `script: /path/to/script.sh` - Run shell script

+**Note:** When installing a `.app` application that has `run` or `script` configuration steps, the application will be automatically opened before configuration begins.
+This ensures apps that need to be running for configuration are launched.

 ### Variable Expansion

 The following variables are automatically expanded: